 This is an indicative programme, the actual timing might change (except starting and end times).
 The final programme will be displayed at the location.

 Jake Dartington is a teacher of Insight Meditation and Mindfulness-based Approaches.
 He began his meditation practice in 1995 and has taught at Gaia House retreat centre since 2007 following a three-year teacher training with Christina Feldman.
-He has also taught retreats in Finland and Denmark and worked as a mentor on the mindfulness teacher training led by Jack Kornfield and Tara Brach.
+He is the lead teacher of the teacher training programme of Brussels Mindfulness and has taught more than 30 retreats all over Europe.
+He also works as a mentor on the mindfulness teacher training led by Jack Kornfield and Tara Brach.

-Beate Trück is managing director of Brussels Mindfulness.
+Beate Trück is founder of Brussels Mindfulness.
 She is an experienced and certified mindfulness and positive neuroplasticity teacher and has given many retreats to an international audience over the past years.
 Participants like her warm and inclusive style and some of them come back regularly to her retreats.